 Y: What prompted you to enter the world of digital art?
 How did you begin your artistic journey?
 Tell us about your course of study.
 Did you study anything specifically related to art or did your interest come from something else?

-Y: Art is a challenging, albeit extremely satisfying, field.
+Y: Art is a challenging, if extremely satisfying, field.
 What impact has it had on your life so far?

 Y: Does your art allow you to support yourself financially?

-Y: Have you ever had any problems regarding copyright and its management?
+Y: Have you ever had any issues regarding copyright and its management?

-Y: What is your opinion on NFTs and their impact on the digital art world?
-Are you in favor of Artificial Intelligences using your art to enrich their database?
+Y: Are you in favor of Artificial Intelligence using your art to enrich their database?

 Y: What would you change about the current art scene if you could?
 What do you expect from the future of art?

-Y: What do you think about the management of artist alleys at the fair nowadays?
+Y: What do you think about the management of artist alleys in conventions nowadays?
 Are there any experiences you would like to share with us?

-Many thanks to Betta for participating in the interview!
+Many thanks to Fede for participating in the interview!

-In case you are interested in their work, you can find them on Instagram as @viennettart.
+In case you are interested in her work, you can find her on Instagram as @fededeko.

-If you have any doubts or questions regarding Copyright management and the protection of your works, please remember that the Rights Chain team is always at your disposal!
+If you have any doubts or questions regarding Copyright management and the protection of your works, we remind you that the Rights Chain team is always at your disposal!
 We wish you a great Sunday!